AY2526S1-CS2103T-F09-4/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the in-app help guide.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.